 - - Membranes that are ruptured (breaking of the waters, bloody discharge, release of mucus plug)

-If you suspect that you might be in preterm labor, do not hesitate to call your midwife, OB orbelgrade_bozeman_chiropractor_newborn.jpg health care provider to see what they appropriate steps might be.
+If you suspect that you might be in preterm labor, do not hesitate to call your midwife, OB or health care provider to see what they appropriate steps might be.
 In the meantime, try to stay hydrated to prevent the release of oxytocin, which tends to stimulate contractions.
 Submerging yourself in a warm bath up to your neck might also help your body absorb more fluid and decrease some of your contractions.
 You should also lay down and invert your pelvis in an attempt to lift the cervix and relieve any pressure on it.
 If the membranes rupture, call 911 or your provider immediately!!

 During the entire process, try to remain calm and surround yourself with a great support system.
 Your provider will guide you in the right direction and will be there to encourage and support you throughout your journey.